Browse: Guerrin

 Of course, the tradition would be pretty pointless if the pizza don’t hold up in the quality stakes.
 Luckily, at Guerrin, it more than delivers:

-The pizza pictured above is a Pizza Especial Guerrin grande, the house pizza.
-This is pretty much standard argentine fare for a pizza, with slices of ham and long thin strips of red pepper, in addition to the usual sauce, cheese and olives.
-Highly recommended, especially when joined by a few slices of faina and washed down with moscato, to really get you into the traditional spirit of things here in Buenos Aires.
+The house pizza at Güerrín is Pizza Especial Güerrín grande, pretty much standard Argentine fare for a pizza, with slices of ham and long thin strips of red pepper, in addition to the usual sauce, cheese and olives.
+Highly recommended, especially when joined by a few slices of fainá and washed down with moscato, to really get you into the traditional spirit of things here in Buenos Aires.

 Location of Pizzeria Guerrin